GuessWhatGame/clevr/README.md

 FiLM: ~96% accuracy on val
 Please note that this score is a bit lower that the pytorch version.
 We assume that this difference is mainly due to numerical stability.

-CBN: to come

-## FAQ

- - When I start a python script, I have the following message: ImportError: No module named generic.data_provider.iterator (or equivalent module).
-It is likely that your python path is not correctly set.
-Add the "src" folder to your python path (PYTHONPATH=src)

 ## Citation